 None-the-less, the words of Jesus remain to confront today's self-reliant humanity.
 Jesus claims of himself to be the resurrection and the life.
-That is, he claims that there will be a coming day when he will raise the dead from their grave, that the dust of our mortality will live again.
-He claims also, that once raised, we will never die again.
-Jesus is resurrection and he is life.
+He claims that there will be a coming day when he will raise the dead from their grave, that the dust of our mortality will live again.
+He claims also that once raised, we will never die again; Jesus is resurrection and life.
 This reality of eternal life is for all who believe, who believe in Jesus, or in simple terms, all who ask Jesus for eternal life.

 There is no escaping the indignity of dying.
-The body disintegrates with age and there is no escaping it, even for those who believe in the healing ministry of the church.
+The body disintegrates with age and there is nowhere to hid, even for those who believe in the healing ministry of the church.
 Yet, what about after death?
 When it comes to our dust, Jesus claims authority.
-The issue is, do we recognize Jesus' authority and put our trust in him?
+The issue is, do we recognize and trust Jesus' authority?

 Print-friendly: Sermon Notes. and Technical Notes